sebholstein/angular-google-maps/docs/content/guides/getting-started.md

   Play with angular-google-maps on Plunker
 </a>

+## Getting started guide video

+There's also a really great video tutorial that follows exactly this guide.
+So if you prefer videos, we recommend watching this tutorial:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lApggVS0icc?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 ## Setting up a basic project structure

 **If you're familiar with setting up Angular 2 projects with Angular CLI & TypeScript, you can skip this part and move on to this part:**